 As an extension to the shooting multiple angles, a 360-degree product view can even further reduce the bounce rate from your product page by allowing customers to see in full detail your jewelry products.
 The statistics are that in fact, 91% of surveyed shoppers have long been demanding an interactive and immersive experience from retailers.
 Did you know that it also plays a big role in your jewelry business even if you’re primarily a brick and mortar store?
 The statistic shows that 81% of shoppers conduct product research online before making big in-store purchases.

 If you have to go out of your traditional way to show them every single detail of your product, do so, so you can lock their attention or make them visit your physical store.
-Provide them with product information as visual and convenient as possible.
+Provide them with product information as visual and as convenient as possible.
 79% of Shoppers love the feeling of empowerment every time they find the product information they need using technology.
 Make sure always to deliver.

 Write creative product descriptions to humanize your product